 - A cholesterol test

 - A blood sugar test

-- Other blood tests to check for hormone imbalances, vitamin D deficiency or other conditions associated with obesity
+- Other blood tests to check for hormone imbalances or other conditions associated with obesity

 Some of these tests require that your child not eat or drink anything before the test.
 Ask if your child needs to fast before a blood test and for how long.

-Children ages 6 to 11 who are obese might be encouraged to modify their eating habits for gradual weight loss of no more than 1 pound (or about 0.5 kilogram) a month.
-Older children and adolescents who are obese or severely obese might be encouraged to modify their eating habits to aim for weight loss of up to 2 pounds (or about 1 kilogram) a week.
+Children ages 6 to 11 whose weight falls into the obesity category might be encouraged to modify their eating habits for gradual weight loss of no more than 1 pound (or about 0.5 kilogram) a month.
+Older children and adolescents who have obesity or severe obesity might be encouraged to modify their eating habits to aim for weight loss of up to 2 pounds (or about 1 kilogram) a week.

 The methods for maintaining your child's current weight or losing weight are the same: Your child needs to eat a healthy diet — both in terms of type and amount of food — and increase physical activity.
 Success depends largely on your commitment to helping your child make these changes.

 Parents are the ones who buy groceries, cook meals and decide where the food is eaten.
 Even small changes can make a big difference in your child's health.

 - Prioritize fruits and vegetables.
 When food shopping, cut back on convenience foods — such as cookies, crackers and prepared meals — which are often high in sugar, fat and calories.